Wondering how to build a marketing funnel?

 2. Create Buyer Personas

-Once you determine your goals, you need to identify your audience and what they want to see from you.
-This is the key to ensuring your sales and marketing efforts are aligned with your prospects’ preferences and piques their interest.
+Knowing how to build a marketing funnel begins with identifying your target audience and understanding what they expect from you.
+This is the key to ensuring your sales and marketing efforts are aligned with your prospects’ preferences and pique their interest.

-This ensures you're making the most effective use of your time, money, and resources.
+This is the best approach when mastering how to build a marketing funnel because it allows you to make the most effective use of your time, money, and resources.

 Creating a buyer persona requires research and input from various stakeholders within your organization.
 You can do this by conducting market research or using a survey to find out: